BACK TO TOP

 Action needed for UK cement works to go coal-free

-2. Industry must share pioneering green techniques and technologies, with the help of existing international trade bodies such as the Global Cement and Concrete Association.
+4. Industry must share pioneering coal-substitution techniques and technologies via frameworks of cooperation that could be brokered by existing international trade bodies such as the Global Cement and Concrete Association.

 Share now: